We’ve all tried traditional email marketing tips …

 Most inboxes are congested — filled to the brim with uninteresting, boring emails.

 Your emails are easily drowned out in overflowing, noisy inboxes across the world.
-And Gmail tabs have made it even more difficult to get noticed.
+Gmail tabs and spam filters have made it even more difficult to get noticed.

 How do you write appealing subject lines that make you stand out … that seduce people to open your emails?

-Email subject lines need to attract attention, just like headlines do.
-Here are a few tips on that:
+Subject lines need to attract attention, just like headlines do.
+Here are 8 email subject line tips on that:

 - Promise something good.
 If people know specifically what they’ll learn or how exactly you’ll make them happier, more informed, or better at business, they’ll be itching to read more.

 - Use power words.
-Sensory and emotional words attract attention, and make your subject lines stand out in crowded inboxes.
+Sensory, emotional trigger words attract attention, and make your subject lines stand out in crowded inboxes.

 - Use a number.
 Because digits — like 4 or 37 — stop wandering eyes.